 Only NYSAWLA members in good standing may attend NYSAWLA membership meetings.

 Any teacher or supervisor may attend workshops and conferences.
 There is an additional fee for any workshop and or conferences.

 What is the FLACS exam consortium?

-Checkpoint A and B exams in Spanish, French, Italian, German, and Chinese are created by members of the NYSAWLA organization exam committee in order to provide districts with access to uniform, standards-based exams which meet the NYS LOTE requirement for an Advanced Regents Diploma.
+Checkpoint A and B exams in Spanish, French, Italian, German, Chinese and ASL (Chkpt A only) are created by members of the NYSAWLA organization exam committee in order to provide districts with access to uniform, standards-based exams which meet the NYS LOTE requirement for an Advanced Regents Diploma.

 How does a school district gain access to the FLACS Checkpoint A and B exams?

 The district must be a member of good standing in the NYSAWLA organization.
-Additionally, the district superintendent, or designee, must agree to our terms of administration by responding to an email he/she will receive shortly before exam administration outlining our guidelines.
+It is presumed that the district superintendent, or designee, has agreed to our terms of administration, which will have been forwarded to them from the NYSAWLA member in the district.